Energy and Utilities

 The energy sector’s utilities and regulators rely on D3 because it is a single incident management solution that enables situational awareness across the full spectrum of cyber threats, physical threats, risk assessments, and the status of compliance with standards such as NERC CIP.

 Implement the NIST Incident Handling Guide

-D3 helps utility organizations adopt the NIST Cybersecurity Framework and NIST 800-61 Incident Handling Guide by building processes into the software and guiding its usage through playbooks.
+D3 helps utility organizations adopt the NIST Cybersecurity Framework and NIST 800-61 Incident Handling Guide by building processes into the software and guiding its usage through automation-powered playbooks.
 Over time, users clone and enhance workflows with custom procedures, such as threat intelligence enrichment and increased collaboration.